tokyomain/wizcoin/README.md

 Quickstart Guide
 ----------------

-Here's some example code demonstrating how this module is used:
+Here's some example code demonstrating how this module is used let gooooo:
     >>> import wizcoin
     >>> coin = wizcoin.WizCoin(2, 5, 10)
     >>> str(coin)